moozer/Plask/Plask/src/testData/Sem_A/Class_A/Introduction.md

 	* ECTS: a float value of the ECTS size of the course
 	* Weeks: the weeks where the course is running (with the same number of lessons).
 Support dash and comma, ie. 4-7,9 for weeks 4,5,6,7 and 9
 	* Lessons: the number of lessons in the week(s) specified in the "weeks" column
-	* Link: The link to the course plan. "." is the default internal Plask reference and other values is used as URL.
+	* Link: The link to the course plan.

+		* "." is the default internal Plask reference
+		* "noplan" means it should appear in the course list, but no plan is supplies
+		* "exclude" course should not appear as a separate course (but will appear in the schedule)
+		* other values is used as URL.